A HEART SHAPED BY WISDOM

 It is written in freedom.

-If someone reads this earlier in life than I did — good.
 Let it land before the cost gets too high.

 This is not permission to close your heart.